bsodmike/iot-sfe-esp8266-thing/README.md

 Vagrant can be used to quickly build the NodeMCU binary.
 You will need to modify the `Vagrantfile` to ensure the synced folder `/iot/nodemcu-firmware_fork` within the Virtualbox VM points to your correct local-folder.

+Note that [bsodmike/nodemcu-firmware](https://github.com/bsodmike/nodemcu-firmware) incorporates a [patch for the larger EEPROM size](https://github.com/bsodmike/nodemcu-firmware/commit/326c88bb4dd29271456725d62a393705e2cd27a7) in the `bsodmike-build` branch, which I plan to maintain against the `master` branch of [nodemcu/nodemcu-firmware](https://github.com/nodemcu/nodemcu-firmware).

 ```
 $ git clone https://github.com/bsodmike/nodemcu-firmware
 $ git checkout bsodmike-build